wikimedia/wikimedia-page-library/docs/pcs/pcs.md

   - Consider adding object parameters to functions and set sensible defaults to allow for future arguments to be passed without breaking older clients.
   - Apply some defaults where it’s reasonable to do so.
 Be prepared for nulls, undefined, or empty string values.
 Don’t bail when the backend returns additional unexpected properties - just ignore it.
 Enums: expect unexpected and ignore it.
   - Do not return primitive values.
 Return JS objects with only one field instead.
 If you want to return something in addition to the primitive value you won’t need a new API version.
-- Identify clients using the `platform`, `clientVersion`, and `clientPcsVersion` preferences.
+- Identify clients using the `platform` and `clientVersion` preferences.
+This information is useful to be able to patch things server side if the need arises.
 This list may not be complete yet.
 Potentially other device- or user preference specific info might be useful in the future (locale?).
 - Only create a new API version when you really have to.
 You can add new stuff to the current version if it doesn’t affect existing clients.
 - Prepare for phasing out an API version.
 Some old versions you can’t afford to maintain.
 So define a process for informing clients that you may later not support their version.